Join Our Team

 Thank you for your interest in working at Jones Memorial Library.
 The library has a small and nimble staff.
 Our team handles a variety of responsibilities daily, from assisting researchers and patrons, to preparing materials for long-term preservation and access.
 We seek colleagues who have a passion for sharing the historical record, skills to advance use of genealogical and archival collections today and tomorrow, and a ‘can-do!’ attitude.

-The Library is not currently recruiting.
-When we have a vacancy, we share the good news with the Virginia Library Association jobline, the Mid-Atlantic Regional Archives Conference job board, and on our LinkedIn page.
+We don’t currently have a vacancy on our team.
+When we do, we share the good news here and with the Virginia Library Association jobline, the Mid-Atlantic Regional Archives Conference job board, and on our LinkedIn page.

 Jane Maud Campbell with Jones Memorial Library Staff in 1922